aponsero/nf_AmpliMock/README.md

 - CRABS v0.1.1-0
 - INSILICOSEQ v2.0.1-0

 Additionally, you need to have a reference database (e.g., SILVA) for generating the mock profiles.
+Below are the instruction to download the SILVA v138 and the RDP vXXX using the dada2 formated databases.

 ## Installation